jrehor/kcc/README.md

 This might feel a bit intense, but we also hope the whole thing is still lightweight and entertaining enough to be completed in just one focused session.

 This document is **not a k reference** and is not to be treated as such.
-The majority of subjects are covered at depth sufficient to give a good general overview but by no means exhaustive.
+The majority of subjects are covered at depth sufficient to give a good general overview and encourage further research but by no means exhaustive.

 ### who